JustinaLam/RNN_Flooding_Prediction/README.md

 # RNN_Flooding_Prediction
-LSTM Recurrent Neural Network using Tensorflow, Keras, and Sklearn, for the purpose of predicting urban flooding, particularly in Fanno Creek, OR
+LSTM Recurrent Neural Network using Tensorflow, Keras, and Sklearn to predict urban flooding, particularly in Fanno Creek, OR

 Uses time series data from the USGS database, including precipitation and weather information as well as measured water levels at regular time intervals.